I love giving gardening tips for a variety of different plants.

 - It measures up to 175,000 on the Scoville scale of heat.
-That's right up there with a Habanero and 2-3x hotter than a Thai pepper.
+That's right up there with a Habanero and two to three times hotter than a Thai pepper.

 If you don't use one pepper at once, you can set it aside to air dry and crush it up for your pizza or cooking later.
 These peppers are hot enough that you have little to worry about with leaving it out.
 In fact, I've never had a pepper go bad that has been left out to dry.